Search

 When a divorce occurs after the parents have joined HSLDA as a married couple, and the parents disagree on homeschooling, HSLDA cannot ethically represent either member against the other due to the conflict of interest between the parents.

-While HSLDA does not represent families in custody disputes, we can provide a free information packet containing research on domestic and custody cases involving homeschooling.
-Contact us to request the packet.
+While HSLDA does not represent families in custody disputes, we can provide a packet containing research on domestic and custody cases involving homeschooling to our members.
+If you are an HSLDA member, you can contact us to request the packet.

 No, you don't!
 While some states have a special homeschooling option for parents who are certified teachers, no state requires that every homeschooling parent be a certified teacher.